barretot/GitHub-Stars/README.md

 ## Additional project information

 ### Code Linter
 In this project the developer used a code linter called <a href="https://www.npmjs.com/package/eslint">Eslint</a> configured with the <a href="https://www.npmjs.com/package/eslint-config-airbnb-base">Airnbnb linteres.</a> The linter settings can be found in the <a href="https://github.com/brainnco-exs/challenge-barretot/blob/master/.eslintrc.js">.eslintrc.js</a> and <a href="https://github.com/brainnco-exs/challenge-barretot/blob/master/.prettierrc">.prettierrc </a>file.
+The <a href="https://github.com/brainnco-exs/challenge-barretot/blob/master/.editorconfig">.editorconfig</a> file configures the project linter for use in other IDES.
+To better understand this read the <a href="https://editorconfig.org/"> EditorConfig documentation</a>

 #### Package Manager